war100ck/blade-soul-game-launcher/README.md

 You can find the latest version of the Blade & Soul Game Launcher at the [releases page](https://github.com/war100ck/blade-soul-game-launcher/releases).
 This page includes all available versions.

-*Note: The game server for this launcher can be downloaded from https://github.com/war100ck/BnS-Api-Server.*
+*Note: The game server for this launcher can be downloaded from https://github.com/war100ck/BnS-Api-Server - 2020 or https://github.com/war100ck/Server-Api-BnS-2017 - 2017.*

 ## License